2003gdb/bmad-cyber-report/docs/architecture/database-schema.md

 ## Overview

 The database uses **MySQL** with **direct SQL queries** for optimal performance.
 The schema supports:
 - Anonymous and identified incident reporting
-- Spanish localization with ENUM values
+- Normalized catalog tables for scalability and consistency
 - Admin user management separate from regular users
-- File attachment support for evidence uploads
+- Evidence URL support for simplified file handling

 ## Complete Schema